7 Benefits of a Rowing Machine Workout

 Benefits of a Rowing Machine Workout

-Rowing machine workouts have many benefits, and you don't have to be a professional or competitive rower to enjoy them.
-Because rowing uses both your upper and lower body with every stroke, you'll strengthen and tone muscles while improving your endurance.
+Rowing machines have many benefits, and you don't have to be a professional or competitive rower to enjoy them.
+Because rowing uses both your upper and lower body with every stroke, you'll strengthen and sculpt muscles while improving your endurance.

 Rowing machines are intuitive and easy to use, so there isn’t a steep learning curve to contend with.
 Of course, you’ll want to make sure you’re using proper form and the right amount of resistance based on your workout goals.
 For example, if you’re just starting out, it’s a good idea to start with a lower resistance level and work your way up as you become more comfortable with the rowing movement and its effects on your body.

 Rowing is one of the few fitness activities offering a total body workout.
-It doesn’t just work your arms – it also requires leg and upper body work, as well as targets your core.
+It doesn’t just work your arms, it also requires leg and upper body work, as well as targeting your core.
 Here are the areas of the body and muscle groups you can hit in just one rowing session:

 • Back: Your back muscles, specifically the lats, traps, and spinal erectors, are engaged during the drive phase of the rowing stroke.
 At the completion of the drive phase, you should be at the finish, leaning back slightly, with legs extended and arms close to your chest.